How Much Does the Average 70-Year-Old Have in Savings?

 -

 Income annuities.
 Similar to Social Security and pensions, annuities provide fixed monthly income.
-Because you often receive those payments for life, they reduce the risk of outliving your savings in retirement.
+Because you often receive those payments for life, they reduce the risk of outliving your savings in retirement.1

 -

 No matter how much money you save for retirement, it’ll only go as far as your lifestyle allows.
-Think about what you want from retirement and whether your current savings rate can realistically support that vision, based on conservative assumptions about risk and future returns.
+Think about what you want from retirement and talk with your spouse or partner if you have one.
+Analyze whether your current savings rate can realistically support that vision, based on conservative assumptions about risk and future returns.
 If not, you may need to tweak your savings strategy or compromise to adjust your expectations.